Tell Barri: Early Bronze Age

-Middle Bronze
+Middle Bronze Age

-In the Middle Bronze IIA, the eighteenth century BC, the city now known as Kahat is attested from the palace archives of Mari.
+In the Middle Bronze IIA, the eighteenth-century BC, the city now known as Kahat is attested from the palace archives of Mari.
 Kahat seems to have been ruled by semi-independent kings.
 The town then came under the rule of the Kingdom of Upper Mesopotamia, whose capital, Shubat-Enlil, was northeast of Kahat.
+A seal of a ruler of Kahat, Iamsi-Hadnu (contemporary of Tilabnu of Sehna) was found on a treaty at Tell Leilan.
+Another treaty found at Leilan was signed by Sūmum, a ruler of Kahat and Ḫaya-abum, the ruler of Šehna.
 When the empire collapsed, the harem of its king Shamshi-Adad I (r.
 1809-1775 BC) sought refuge at Kahat.

 Following the death of Shamshi-Adad I, Zimri-Lim of Mari (r.
 1775-1761 BC) regain the throne of Mari and eventually conquered Kabiya of Kahat.
+One of the year names of Zimri-Lim was "Year in which Zimri-Lim seized Kahat".
 Mari retained control over this region until its fall to Hammurabi of Babylon (r.
 1792-1750 BC).

-Late Bronze
+Late Bronze Age

 Mitannian Period

 By the 15th century BC, the town emerged as a religious centre when the Hurrian kingdom of Mitanni established itself in the region.

+Hittite Period

 The temple to the Storm god Teshub in Kahat is specifically mentioned in the Shattiwaza treaty of the fourteenth century BC.
 In 1345 BC, Suppiluliuma I of Hatti defeated the Mitanni stronghold of Carchemish, which led to the defeat of Tushratta of Mitanni.
 Tushratta was assassinated and the Mitanni Empire entered a civil war.
 Suppiluliuma entered a treaty with Shattiwaza (r.
-1330-1305 BC), son of Tushratta, making the remanants of the Kingdom of Mitanni a vassal of the Hittites, and a buffer-state between Hatti in the west and Assyria in the east.
+1330-1305 BC), son of Tushratta, making the remnants of the Kingdom of Mitanni a vassal of the Hittites, and a buffer-state between Hatti in the west and Assyria in the east.

-Assyrian Period
+Middle Assyrian Period

 Shortly afterwards the town fell into the hands of the Middle Assyrian Empire.
 A large palace was built dated to the time of Assyrian ruler Adad-Nirari I (c.
 1305 to 1274 BC).